ChiangQML/AI-chatbot/README.md

-# Description
+# AI-chatbot
-Use ReactJS, Node.js and Gemini API to build a simple AI chatbot JJ.
+JavaScript CLI program using React.js, Node.js, and Gemini API to build an AI chatbot, JJ, capable of intelligent conversations with real-time context retention.

 ## Getting Started with chatbot JJ